jzdunek/robot-profiler/README.md

 Running the unit tests
 ----------------------
 The unit tests require that you installed the Robot Framework properly.
 Basically this means that the Robot Framework must be in your PYTHONPATH.
-Additionally the project's source folder `src/python` must be in your PYTHONPATH.
+Additionally, the project's source folder `src/python` must be in your PYTHONPATH.

 For running the unit tests change the current directory to the test folder `test/python` and execute the